-The Board and Compensation Committee typically meet in early May to review company performance for the prior fiscal year.
-At such time, the Board (in the case of our chief executive officer) and the Compensation Committee also review the performance of the executive officers over the prior fiscal year and grant restricted stock or stock options to the executive officers.
+Our Board and Compensation Committee typically meet in early May to review company performance for the prior fiscal year.
+At such time, the Compensation Committee (or, in the case of our chief executive officer, our Board) also review the performance of the executive officers over the prior fiscal year and grant restricted stock or stock options to the executive officers.